Launched roller coaster: Hydraulic fluid

 Hydraulic-launched roller coasters, pioneered by Swiss manufacturer Intamin, give the riders greater acceleration with improved smoothness over the electromagnetic and catapult launch mechanisms.
-The acceleration from a LIM/LSM launch is greatest at the beginning and dies off rapidly, but the acceleration from a hydraulic launch remains fairly constant throughout the duration of the launch.
+The acceleration from a hydraulic launch is greatest at the beginning and dies off rapidly, but the acceleration from a LIM/LSM launch remains fairly constant throughout the duration of the launch.

 The core of the system involves powerful hydraulic pumps, usually eight, that are each capable of producing approximately 500 horsepower (373 kW).
-In Kingda Ka's configuration, the system can produce a peak power of up to 20,800 hp (15.5 MW) for each launch.
+In Kingda Ka's configuration, the system was able to produce a peak power of up to 20,800 hp (15.5 MW) for each launch.
 Hydraulic fluid is pumped into several different hydraulic accumulators – energy storing devices – containing two compartments that are separated by a piston.
 As the incompressible hydraulic fluid is pumped into one compartment, nitrogen in the other compartment is compressed.
 At launch, the fluid under pressure from the accumulators is used to drive a number of hydraulic motors (commonly 16 or 32), which spin a large winch drum that rewinds a cable attached to the lead car of the train, called the catch-car, in a matter of seconds.
 The cable runs under the launch track, and the catch-car moves along a groove in the track's center.

 The motor is positioned at the opposite end of the catch-car on the launch track.
 While the train inches forward into a ready position, the pusher mechanism moves back from the motor toward the train.
 Once the pusher connects, the anti-rollback braking system drops beneath the track, giving the train the green light to be launched.

 The first hydraulic launch coaster was Xcelerator reaching 82 mph in 2.3 seconds.
-The world's tallest roller coaster, Kingda Ka at Six Flags Great Adventure, is capable of reaching 128 mph in 3.5 seconds.
+Kingda Ka at Six Flags Great Adventure, was capable of reaching 128 mph in 3.5 seconds.
 The fastest roller coaster in the world, Formula Rossa, reaches 149 mi/h in 4 seconds using the hydraulic method.

 Accelerator Coasters manufactured by Intamin commonly place a top hat element after the launch, which is a hill in the shape of a tower with a 90-degree ascent and 90-degree drop.
 Trains enter and exit this element in opposite directions.
 Top Thrill Dragster, built in 2003, includes this element followed by a brake run, while Kingda Ka, built in 2005, adds a 129 ft airtime hill before the final brake run.
 Some hydraulic coaster layouts omit the top hat element altogether.
 Another manufacturer, Vekoma, began producing hydraulic-launched coasters in 2004 with the opening of Booster Bike at Toverland in the Netherlands, reaching speeds up to 47 mph.